Lobbying-DisclosuRe/lobbyr/README.md

 # Flag and remove potential double-counting between registrant and client
 flagged_conflict <- flag_client_registrant_conflict(seven_eleven_filings, flag_conflict = TRUE, clean_doublecounts = TRUE)
+#> This function either removed or identified lobbying filings that, if left in, could lead to doublecounting of spending on lobbying.
+It is not perfect.
+Please see documentation on tips for fact-checking these by hand.
 ```

 ## Main Functions